-The “One Campus” design presents a shift in protection responsibilities of the required and necessary controls.
+The One Campus design presents a shift in protection responsibilities of the required and necessary controls.
 As upcoming threats emerge and risks are identified, the design lends itself to the applications of controls without impacting other networks that present less risk.
 Information and assets are to be grouped together based on their functions and the information they use.

-The recommendation to divide or segment the enterprise network into secure network segments or “Trust Zones” is a step to create a secure layered network infrastructure that is consistent with moving security controls closer to the data that they are intended to protect.
+The recommendation to divide or segment the enterprise network into secure network segments or “Trust Zones” is a step to create a secure layered network infrastructure that is consistent with moving security controls closer to the data they are intended to protect.

-The concept of Trust Zones is an IT industry, widely accepted best practice for establishing security boundaries, control points and accountabilities.
+The concept of Trust Zones is an IT industry, widely accepted best practice for establishing security boundaries, control points, and accountabilities.
 A Trust Zone is a logical entity containing one or more types of services or entities.
 Trust Zones group together those entities with similar security requirements and levels of risk.
 Further segmentation within the Zones may be supported to allow each service and businesses program the level of security isolation they require.

-Multiple zones are required for the protection of IT assets and information which coincides with the different classes of information (Protected, Confidential and Public) in which the class is used to place the information into the appropriate zone.
+Multiple zones are required for the protection of IT assets and information which coincides with the different classes of information (Protected, Confidential, and Public) in which the class is used to place the information into the appropriate zone.
 Controls within the zones are important, since weaknesses and vulnerabilities can be exploited at each one to affect the confidentiality, integrity, or availability of the information.

-Roles and Responsibilities
+One Campus Roles and Responsibilities

-WashU Information Technology will run the discovery process to ascertain the necessary information required to classify and implement the minimal controls and access.
+- WashU Information Technology will run the discovery process to ascertain the necessary information required to classify and implement the minimal controls and access.

-WashU Information Technology Networking will provision the applicable access into and out of the control zones.
+- WashU Information Technology Networking will provision the applicable access into and out of the control zones.

-All university networks will be placed into the “One Campus” network design with the required minimal controls for control zones designated as High, Moderate and Low.
-All other networks will be designated as un-trusted.
+All university computing networks will be placed into the One Campus network design and meet the required minimal controls designated as High, Moderate, and Low.
+All other networks will be designated as untrusted.